analyticsinmotion/create-images-with-dall-e-in-microsoft-word/README.md

 <img src=".github/assets/images/visual-basic-file-import-section.png" width=100% height=100%>
 <br />

-**Step 4** - Select the ChatgptImageGeneration.bas file and click Open
+**Step 4** - Select the Dalle.bas file and click Open
 <br /><br />

-### 4.3 Add your ChatGPT button into the Microsoft Word Ribbon
+### 4.3 Add your DALL·E Image Generation button into the Microsoft Word Ribbon

 **Please Note:** This project closely relates to our *Add ChatGPT to Microsoft Word* project found here: <a href="https://github.com/analyticsinmotion/add-chatgpt-to-microsoft-word">https://github.com/analyticsinmotion/add-chatgpt-to-microsoft-word</a>.
 If you have have already added that project into Microsoft Word you can start at Step 3 of this section.
 <br /><br />